As a Mutual Fund Distributor, you handle multiple clients at once. Understanding your investors' psychology and market reaction is important.

 They can be overly critical of every option, leading to indecision.

 A research-driven investor is always curious about the details.
 Their investment decisions are often based on extensive research to understand every aspect.
 Provide them with detailed fund information.
 Help them make better decisions with relevant research reports.
+If they have a hard time coming to a decision, show them the cost of delaying investments.

 They research the environmental, social, and governance practices of the companies they invest in.